Part 6: Using Terrain, Chains, and Constellations

 Summary

-You conducted a line-of-sight test between a constellation of GPS satellites, a ground based test team located in mountainous terrain, a CubeSat and a base team located in Morton, Washington.
+You conducted a line-of-sight test between a constellation of GPS satellites, a ground-based test team located in mountainous terrain, a CubeSat and a base team located in Morton, Washington.
 You loaded a USGS DEM file to analyze the impact of local terrain on accesses between the GPS constellation, the test team, the CubeSat and the base team.
 Using the Terrain Region Converter, you changed the DEM file into a terrain inlay file and used that to visualize the terrain in the 3D Graphics window and to create an azimuth-elevation mask.
-Next, you created a constellation of GPS satellites, used Place objects to represent the teams' locations, and a Chain object to create connections between all the objects.
+Next, you created a constellation of GPS satellites, used Place objects to represent the teams' locations, and used a Chain object to create connections between all the objects.
 Finally, you visualized the complete chain access linking the components together and generated a Complete Chain Access report, which could be used for further mission planning.